Evgheni Oancea

-Evgheni Oancea (born 5 January 1996) is a Moldovan professional footballer who plays as a midfielder.
+Evgheni Oancea (born 5 January 1996) is a Moldovan professional footballer who plays as a midfielder, most recently for Ravshan Kulob.

 Career

 Born in Tiraspol, Oancea started his career with Sheriff Tiraspol.
 He left the club in June 2019.

 On 3 August 2019, he moved to Belarusian Premier League side Torpedo Minsk.
 He only made one appearance before the club was withdrawn from the league.

 On 16 August 2019, he signed for Russian Football National League club SKA-Khabarovsk.
 He left the club in May 2021.

 In September 2021, he moved to Moldovan National Division side Sfîntul Gheorghe.

 In February 2022, he signed for Armenian Premier League club Noah.
 He left the club in May 2022.

 In August 2022, he joined Romanian Liga II club Concordia Chiajna.

+On 5 March 2024, Ravshan Kulob announced the signing of Oancea on a one-year contract.
+On 4 May 2024, Ravshan announced the departure of Oancea.